Eye muscle repair is surgery to correct eye muscle problems that cause strabismus (crossed eyes).

 Your child's eye surgeon may ask for:

-A complete medical history and physical exam of your child before the procedure
+A complete medical history and physical exam before the procedure

 Orthoptic measurements (eye movement measurements)